gowthamk17/LeetCode/README.md

 # LeetCode
-Collection of my all LeetCode Solutions so far
+Collections of my LeetCode Solutions so far